llvm/circt/docs/Dialects/LTL.md

 The main goal of the `ltl` dialect is to capture the core formalism underpinning SystemVerilog Assertions (SVAs), the de facto standard for describing temporal logic sequences and properties in hardware verification.
 (See IEEE 1800-2017 section 16 "Assertions".)
 We expressly try *not* to model this dialect like an AST for SVAs, but instead try to strip away all the syntactic sugar and Verilog quirks, and distill out the core foundation as an IR.
 Within the CIRCT project, this dialect intends to enable emission of rich temporal assertions as part of the Verilog output, but also provide a foundation for formal tools built ontop of CIRCT.

-As a primary reference, the `ltl` dialect attempts to model SVAs after the [Linear Temporal Logic](https://en.wikipedia.org/wiki/Linear_temporal_logic) formalism as a way to distill SystemVerilog's syntactic sugar and quirks down to a core representation.
-However, most definitions of LTL tend to be rather academic in nature and may be lacking certain building blocks to make them useful in practice.
-(See section on [concatenation and repetition](#concatenation-and-repetition) below.)
-To inform some practical design decisions, the `ltl` dialect tries to think of temporal sequences as "regular expressions over time", borrowing from their wide applicability and usefulness.

 ### Sequences and Properties